 A temporary trend?
 It turns out not to be.
 Most of these vanlifers do not see themselves living in a traditional home anymore in the near future, for reasons that are independent of the current circumstances.
 The pandemic only triggered what appears to be a more profound, meaningful, steady change…

 “It’s not just about travel.
-Living remotely brought me a form of accomplishment and joy, beyond the consumerist life I used to have,” explains Megan, who started his new solo vanlife 6 months ago.
+Living remotely brought me a form of accomplishment and joy, beyond the consumerist life I used to have,” explains Megan, who started her new solo vanlife 6 months ago.

 “I find myself much more attentive and enjoying what appears in front of me, that I tended to forget.
 I was scared at first to make this step, because I had to let go of all these unnecessary attachments, but I feel so much more happier and lighter now.”